Skip to content

 Still Got Questions?

-Find more comprehensive dating advice for Christian teens from the sources on my 15 Terrific Nonfiction Books on Dating page.
+More comprehensive Christian dating advice for young adults can be found in the sources on my list of 15 Terrific Nonfiction Books on Dating.

 And be sure to subscribe to my weekly updates, where I talk about all matter of topics pertaining to the Christian teen life!